ProfMonkey07/hyConsole/README.md

-# HypeCli
+# HyConsole
-Hype Cli is a way to get data on players and leaderboards from the Hypixel Minecraft server from the command line.
+HyConsole is a way to get data on players and leaderboards from the Hypixel Minecraft server from the command line.
 Keep in mind I have no affiliation with the Hypixel Server

 installation:
   work in progress

- syntax: if you have it as an executeable you will use ./hypecli, then use one of various arguments using -l will return leaderboard data using -p will return player data
+ syntax: if you have it as an executeable and it is not on PATH, you will use ./HyConsole, then use one of various arguments using -l will return leaderboard data using -p will return player data